Master of Science in Geosciences (Geology)

 GSCI 685G: Writing in the Sciences

-Students will evaluate and synthesize scientific literature and apply critical thinking and problem-solving skills to scientific applications.
-Students will communicate scientific material using various formats, including research proposals, papers, and posters.
+Students will evaluate and synthesize scientific literature, applying critical thinking and problem-solving skills to analyze and apply scientific concepts.
+Students will communicate scientific material effectively using various formats, including research proposals, papers, and posters, to convey their findings and insights.

 Discover the full Master of Science in Geosciences (Geology) course listing by visiting the Academic Catalog.